Skip to main content

 • West Hills Presbyterian Church-Omaha ($25,000)

-A grant to improve the playground for their daycare ministry.
+A grant to make playground improvements for their daycare ministry.

 • Westminster Presbyterian Church-Minden ($4,300)

-Funding to purchase protein for their food distribution project.
+Funding to purchase protein for their food distribution project in the community.

 • Asian Community & Cultural Center-Lincoln ($20,000)